ethanniser/site/src/content/blog/error-categories-in-effect.md

   };
 ```

-Now we can take our `TaggedError`s from before, and just `pipe` them into the category mixins they belong to:
+Now we can take our `TaggedError`s from before and just `pipe` them into the category mixins they belong to:

 ```ts twoslash
 import { Schema } from "effect";